 As a tennis coach, I often observe beginning and intermediate-level players warming up for their matches.
 Unfortunately, I notice that some players prioritize power over the fundamental skills needed for a strong game.

-A few days ago I overheard a conversation between my younger daughter who was explaining to her mother that “everybody can hit hard; the good players know how to control the ball.”
+It was a proud moment for me when I overheard my younger daughter explaining to her mother that “everybody can hit hard, but the good players know how to control the ball.”
 This comment made me reflect on the priorities that players should focus on to improve their tennis game.

-1. Consistency – players should first develop the ability to hit the ball over the net and inside the lines.
+- Consistency: The first priority should be developing the ability to hit the ball over the net and inside the lines.
 Without consistency, it is challenging to win matches.

-2. Placement – being able to hit the ball deep and short, or side to side is key to getting opponents off-balance or hitting from their weaker side.
+- Placement: Being able to hit the ball deep and short, or side to side, is key to getting opponents off-balance or hitting from their weaker side.
 Effective placement requires precision and strategy.

 - Power: Power is the last priority and should only be developed once the first three skills have become comfortable to the player.
 Developing power without mastering the basics can lead to errors and poor shot selection.